d3v-t00Lz/python-template/doc/usage.md

 more explicit (no surprises in production because a package was updated on a host or container image without warning).

-Packages go into pytemplate/vendor/ and can be imported from there
+Vendoreed packages are stored in `src/pytemplate_vendor/` and can be imported transparently, as that folder will be added as the first path in `sys.path`.
 ```
 tools/vendor.sh package-name-1 package-name-2
 ```